 Achieve a Radiant, Youthful Look

 Aging, sun damage, and smoking can all contribute significantly to wrinkling of the skin of the face.
-Laser skin resurfacing is the most reliable and long-lasting treatment for all of the different causes of wrinkling.
+A deep chemical peel is the most reliable and long-lasting treatment for all of the different causes of wrinkling.
 Your skin may also have splotchy brown areas that can be the result of pregnancy, birth control pills, sun damage, and aging.
 Scarring may also result from acne during the years of adolescence, or even later.
-All of these problems can be successfully treated with laser skin resurfacing.
+All of these problems can be treated with a deep chemical peel using either TCA or croton oil.

 Am I a good candidate?

-Candidates for laser resurfacing of the skin exhibit typical signs of aging, such as wrinkling around the eyes and mouth, sun damage, and acne scarring.
-Dr. Smart will perform a full evaluation of your skin and determine which type of laser resurfacing you are a candidate for.
+Candidates for a deep chemical peel of the face and neck show typical signs of aging, such as wrinkling around the eyes, mouth, and neck, sun damage, and acne scarring.
+Dr. Smart will perform a full evaluation of your skin and determine if you are a candidate.
 If you have taken Accutane® in the past, you should be off for at least 12 months before having the laser procedure performed.
 Also, if you have a history of keloid scarring you may not be a good candidate.
 Be prepared to discuss your past medical history and specifically all of the treatments you have done to your skin.

-There are many different types of lasers but the two most commonly used to treat wrinkling of the skin are the erbium and CO2 lasers.
-These lasers use ablation and heat to remove the top surface of the skin and stimulate the dermis to produce new collagen and skin.
-CO2 laser resurfacing has long been considered the gold standard for wrinkle correction of the face.
+There are many different types of deep peels but the two most commonly used by Dr. Smart to treat wrinkling of the skin are the TCA and croton oil.
+These chemicals peels penetrate the skin causing a chemical reaction resulting in a removal of dead skin and new collagen synthesis.
+A deep chemical peel such as croton oil is considered the gold standard for wrinkle correction of the face and neck.

 What type of anesthesia is required?

 Some patients are able to undergo laser resurfacing under IV sedation.
+However, most require general anethesia.
 If the procedure is being performed in conjunction with a facelift or other procedures, it is usually performed under general anesthesia.

 What will my recovery be like?